Here’s one from Ralf:

 - If you navigate to your backup folder you’ll notice that your messages and attachments were exported as email items which can be opened using any email client (Outlook Express or Mozilla Thunderbird for example).

-Filed Under: How Tos and Tutorials
+Category: How Tos and Tutorials